 Multi-joint pain without swelling or redness

 How CFS Impacts Daily Life

 CFS tends to follow a cyclical course.
 You may experience periods of intense fatigue followed by periods of well-being.
 It's vital not to overdo it when you're feeling well, because this may trigger a relapse.
-Most people with CFS are prone to post-exertional malaise, meaning that symptoms worsen after strenuous physical or mental activity.
+Most people with CFS experience symptoms that worsen after strenuous physical or mental activity.
 Work with your health care team to determine the right activity level for you.